leskhq/Laravel-Enterprise-Starter-Kit/README.md

 ### Modules
 Small features can be grouped into modules and managed, enabled and upgraded, without impacting the entire site.
-Refer to the documentation on the [l51esk-modules](https://github.com/sroutier/l51esk-modules) and look at a concrete example [Module Demo](https://github.com/sroutier/l51esk-modules-demo-1) for more details.
+Refer to the documentation on the [l51esk-modules](https://github.com/sroutier/l51esk-modules) and look at a concrete example [Module Active Directory Inspector](https://github.com/sroutier/L51ESK-Module_ActiveDirectoryInspector) for more details.

 ### LERN
 To enable LERN (Laravel Exception Recorder and Notifier) set the configuration option as show below: